 Research grants held as 'Principal Investigator' from 01/07/2017

-- Gerda Henkel Foundation, Special Research Programme "Security, Society and the State" (GBP 52,250)
+- Gerda Henkel Foundation, Special Research Programme "Security, Society and the State" (EUR 52,250)

 - Carnegie Trust, Research Incentive Grant, "Subnational development cooperation: A new research agenda" (GBP 13,748)

 - ESRC Impact Acceleration Account, "Blockchain technology and global governance" (GBP 3,000)

 - University of Glasgow Knowledge Exchange Fund, "Blockchain technology and foreign aid" (GBP 1,650)